All Episodes

 He goes, Dad, you said that I could have unlimited amount of money for food.

-You're not gonna ever yell at me because I buy food.
+You're not going to ever yell at me because I buy food.

-You say unlimited Ubers, because who what parent wants in the age of Uber, you know, their kids to be driving if they've been out at a party, if they've had a couple of drinks, whatever.
+You said, unlimited Ubers, because what parent wants in the age of Uber, you know, their kids to be driving if they've been out at a party, if they've had a couple of drinks, whatever.

-I said you still have unlimited you know, amount of food you can buy and unlimited amount of Uber that you can use, but the only difference is now you have to pay for it.
+I said, you still have an unlimited amount of food you can buy and unlimited amount of Uber that you can use, but the only difference is now you have to pay for it.

 He could not believe it.